akimwong/akimwong/articles/summaries/statistics/Readme.md

 - We need to define a function that maps each possible outcome into a single number.
 - This number must express how unexpected the outcome is, provided that the null hypothesis is true: the more unexpected the outcome, the higher this score.

+Once we have these two ingredients, the job is basically done.
+In fact, it’s enough to calculate the unexpectedness score of each outcome in the distribution and the unexpectedness score of the observed outcome.

 ### The p-value is the percentage of random scores that are higher than the observed score